MorisCode13/leaderboard21/README.md

 Leaderboard is a game board which stores the highest scores.
-It is made with the help of HTML and CSS
+It is made with the help of HTML and CSS.